Water or fluid retention refers to an excessive buildup of fluid in the circulatory system, body tissues, or cavities in the body.

 The weight of the uterus on the major veins of the pelvis can cause a buildup of fluid in the body during pregnancy.
 In most cases, it is nothing to worry about and generally resolves after the baby is born.

 Physical inactivity can sometimes cause water retention.

 Exercise helps the leg veins return blood to the heart.
-If the blood does not travel fast enough, it will begin to accumulate in the legs, resulting in higher pressure in the capillaries.
-Fluid will leave the capillaries at a higher rate because of the higher pressure.
-The higher pressure also makes it harder for fluids to come back later on.
+If the blood does not circulate often enough, it will begin to accumulate in the legs, causing higher pressure in the capillaries.

+This higher pressure means that fluid will leave the capillaries at a faster rate.
+The increased pressure also makes it harder for fluids to come back later on.

 Humans require a certain level of proteins for effective water balance.
 An individual with severe protein deficiency may find it harder to get the water from the tissue spaces back into the capillaries.
 The enlarged abdomen of someone who is starving is mainly caused by a lack of protein in their diet.

 When inflammation is present in the body, histamine is released.
 Histamine causes the gaps between the cells of the capillary walls to widen, making them leakier.
 The aim is to make it easier for infection-fighting white blood cells to quickly get to the site of inflammation.

 However, if the inflammation persists for a long time, water retention can become a problem.